Funeral Director/s: D Read more [...]

 Getting every tiny detail absolutely right.
 And getting the balance right for every client.
 For those who just want to hand everything over to a funeral director and be guided by them, then Duncan and his team can offer advice and guidance to help you achieve the exact kind of funeral you want.
 Equally, if you have strong ideas and want to take the lead, then they’ll be right there to support and empower you to do just that.
 And everything in between.

-Churchfield Funeralcare is the perfect example of how old-fashioned courtesy and kindness can be blended with a fresh, modern approach, resulting in exceptionally personal service at a price that is fair.
+Churchfield Funeralcare is the perfect example of how old-fashioned courtesy and kindness can be blended with a fresh, modern approach, resulting in exceptionally personal service at a price that is extremely competitive.
 It’s exactly how we think funeral directors should be, with the company owner completely involved with and connected to the funeral arrangements.

 Unlike nearby corporate or group owned businesses, Churchfield Funeralcare offers clients completely personal, bespoke service from the people who own and run the business, something we believe clients will benefit tremendously from.